NickDrake117/LGNN/README.md

 ## Simple usage example
-To train and test a LGNN, simply run [starter.py](https://github.com/NickDrake117/GNN_tf_2.x/blob/main/starter.py):

-    import starter
+By default, LGNN is a 5-layered GNN for binary node-focused classification task on graphs with random nodes/edges/targets.

-Open the script and set parameters in section *SCRIPT OPTIONS* to change script behaviour, then run it.
+Open the script `starter_lgnn` and set parameters in section *SCRIPT OPTIONS* to change dataset and LGNN architecture and behaviour, then run one of the following scripts.

-By default both LGNN training and LGNN testing are performed.

-In particular, `use_MUTAG = False` means that the LGNN is trained on a dataset composed of graphs with random nodes/edges/targets.
-Set `use_MUTAG = True` to train the LGNN on the real-world dataset MUTAG for solving a graph-based problem ([details](https://github.com/NickDrake117/GNN_tf_2.x/blob/main/MUTAG_raw/Mutagenicity_label_readme.txt))
+In particular, set `use_MUTAG = True` to get the real-world dataset MUTAG for solving a graph-based problem ([details](https://github.com/NickDrake117/GNN_tf_2.x/blob/main/MUTAG_raw/Mutagenicity_label_readme.txt))

+### Single model training and testing
+In the following script, both LGNN training and LGNN testing are performed.

+    from starter_lgnn import lgnn, gTr, gVa, gTe

+    epochs = 200

+    # training
+    lgnn.train(gTr, epochs, gVa)

+    # test
+    res = lgnn.test(gTe)

+    # print test result
+    for i in metrics:
+        print('{}: \t{:.4g}'.format(i, res[i]))

+### K-fold Cross Validation
+To perform a 10-fold cross validation, simply run:

+    from starter_lgnn import lgnn, graphs

+    epochs = 200

+    lko_res = lgnn.LKO(graphs, 10, epochs=epochs)

+To visualize learning progress, use TensorBoard --logdir providing the log directory.
+Default it's `writer`.

+    ...\projectfolder> tensorboard --logdir writer

 ## Citing